Angelo Mathews: Captaincy in all formats (2013–2017)

 Mathews became the fourth Sri Lankan all-rounder to take 100 ODI wickets with more than 3000 ODI runs after Sanath Jayasuriya, Aravinda de Silva, and Tillakaratne Dilshan.
 He took his 100th ODI wicket by lbw of Mohammad Hafeez on 26 July 2015.

 On 8 March 2016, Mathews was appointed as the T20I captain as well, due to continuous injuries of Lasith Malinga.
 On 17 August 2016, under Mathews' captaincy, Sri Lanka whitewashed Australia, which was at the Number 1 in Test rankings.
-This was the second time that Sri Lanka managed to Whitewash a major Test side in their history.
+This was the second time that Sri Lanka managed to Whitewash a major Test team in their history.
 Before that, West Indies who were led by Brian Lara were whitewashed in a three-test series in 2001, and apart from that only Zimbabwe and Bangladesh have been whitewashed.

 In July 2017, Sri Lanka lost a five-match home ODI series 3–2 against Zimbabwe.
 Matthews said the defeat was "one of the lowest points in my career" and he stepped down as captain of the team in all three formats the following day.